RexAliis/JsonConverters/README.md

 ## Nullability

 There is no need to declare converters for `Optional` and `Optional<T>` in the serialization options, as they are implemented through the `JsonConverterAttribute`.
+For correct serialization, it is necessary that the ignore condition be `JsonIgnoreCondition.WhenWritingDefault`.

 Example class: